John2143/node-rally-tools/Readme.md

 `--provider`, `--ext`, and `--name` can be given.

 The basic download usage is `rally preset list`, which lists all presets.
-Giving the `--resolve` flag will internall resolve the dynamic references in an object.
+Giving the `--resolve` flag will internal resolve the dynamic references in an object.
 You can then add these to the output using `--attach`.
 Ex. `rally preset list -e PROD --resolve --attach`